Skip to main content

 Where do classes meet?

-Most classes meet in Building K on ECC’s Spartan Drive campus in Elgin.
-Off-site class locations may be offered.
+Most classes take place in Building K on ECC’s Spartan Drive campus in Elgin.
+Some classes are also offered at other locations or online.
 You can view the campus map here and there are also classes available online.

 Why should I take GED/HiSET preparatory classes at ECC?